Justice Call

-Justice Call is an international non-governmental organization based in New York, US, tasked with promoting peace, justice, and youth empowerment globally.
+Justice Call is an international non-governmental organization based in New York, US, focused on promoting peace, justice, and youth empowerment globally.
 The organization focuses on creating inclusive spaces for dialogue and collaboration, particularly in conflict-affected regions, with a mission to build just, equitable, and sustainable societies.
 Justice Call operates through partnerships with over 200 youth-led organizations across 17 countries in the MENA region and collaborates with global institutions such as the United Nations, Peace Boat and the International Criminal Court (ICC).

 The organization has co-created several regional platforms like the TECH4YPS initiative, leveraging technology to promote youth-led peacebuilding in the Middle East, and has facilitated a high-level dialogue on inclusive peacebuilding in Sudan in partnership with the Global Partnership for the Prevention of Armed Conflict (GPPAC).
 Justice Call is also involved in influencing global policy on youth, peace, and security by engaging with multilateral organizations and intergovernmental organizations, including the United Nations, the League of Arab States, and the Union for the Mediterranean on issues related to Youth, Peace, and Security in the Middle East.
 Additionally, Justice Call hosts regional peacebuilding platforms, such as the MENA Coalition on Youth, Peace, and Security (MCYPS) and the Women’s Network on Prevention (WRNP), which aims to amplify voices and foster collaboration in the region.